Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

-Cataclysm: Dark Days Ahead is one of those diamond in the rough survival games.
-It’s free and open-source with hundreds of contributors.
+Cataclysm: Dark Days Ahead is one of those diamonds in the rough survival games.
+It’s free and open-source, with hundreds of contributors.
 You start out with nothing and try to survive in a randomly generated world.
 You have monstrosities to defeat, stuff to collect, and a human to protect.
-The graphics are retro style and the menu system is not great, but if you can get passed that, this is a surprisingly good game.
+The graphics fit the description of a retro-style game.
+The menu system is not that great; learning the controls takes some time, but otherwise, it’s a great game.
 There are also two versions.
 We linked to the one that is still actively updated.
 There’s another, older one that isn’t.
 You can go with either one.

 Crashlands

 Crashlands has so many different gaming elements that it boggles the mind.
-You’ll find RPG, survival, action, adventure, and even monster collecting.
+You’ll find RPGs, survival, action, adventure, and even monster collecting.
 The game revolves around an intergalactic trucker who gets stranded on an alien planet.
 Your job is to fight bad guys, build a base, deliver your lost packages, and save the world from evil.
 It’s intensely deep, has over 500 items that you can craft, and you can even tame creatures to fight alongside you.
-You won’t die if you don’t do things like eating, so purists may not enjoy this one as much as others.
+You won’t die if you don’t do things like eat, so purists may not enjoy this one as much as others.
 However, creature hunting, item collecting, home building, and item crafting mechanics are all there and better than most other games.
-There is also cloud-saving support and achievements.
+There is also cloud-saving support and an achievement system.
 It also comes at a decent price and is one of the most unique survival games out there.
-This one is also free via Google Play Pass if you have it.
+This one is also free via Google Play Pass, if you have it.

 Day R Survival

-Day R Survival is another excellent freemium survival game.
+Day R Survival is an excellent freemium survival game.
 This one takes place in the USSR.
 It includes 2,700 locations on a huge map, tons of items to find, and a relatively decent survival experience.
 You have to stave off hunger, not get killed by zombies, and avoid radiation where possible.
 It also boasts an RPG progression system for skills like shelter, mechanics, chemistry, and other such things.
-It’s a surprisingly deep survival game for its price tag.
-This one should be fun for a while.
+The free game by itself is amazing, but there are also in-app purchases to help you progress faster.

 Don’t Starve: Pocket Edition and Shipwrecked

 Don’t Starve: Pocket Edition is one of the more popular survival games.
 Your job is to survive and succeed in an unrelenting wilderness.
 Not doing so will result in your quick and untimely death.
 Like most games in the genre, you’ll have to collect resources, exploit your environment for your own gains, and do whatever it takes to live.
-The charm with this one involves the little extras and supernatural elements that set it apart from pure wilderness survival games.
+The charm of this one involves the little extras and supernatural elements that set it apart from pure wilderness survival games.
+This one might be a little difficult to play; there’s a bit of a learning curve.
+The menu can be annoying at times, and the controls might glitch occasionally.
 Shipwrecked is the second game in the series.
 It’s just as good as the first one.
-Most of the mechanics are the same, the only huge difference is the environment.
+Most of the mechanics are the same; the only huge difference is the environment.
 Both games are $4.99 with no in-app purchases.

 Doom & Destiny Worlds

 Doom & Destiny Worlds is a light survival game mixed with an RPG.
-The graphics are SNES-era, so it hits the nostalgia button a bit for older gamers.
+It takes you back to the SNES days, and the best part is you don’t even need an SNES emulator to run it; it’s available on your Android.
+The graphics hit the nostalgia button a bit for older gamers.
 You start out with a party affected by anmesia.
 From there, you gather resources, craft items, level up your party, and make your way through the game.
-The survival elements here are pretty light, but you can drown on your way to an island while exploring so it’s important to manage those types of things.
-Fans of the first two Doom & Destiny games have quite a few grips about it not playing like the first two games, but as a standalone survival RPG, it’s pretty good.
+The survival elements here are pretty light, but you can drown on your way to an island while exploring, so it’s important to manage those types of things.
+Fans of the first two Doom & Destiny games have quite a few gripes about it not playing like the first two games, but as a standalone survival RPG, it’s pretty good.
 We also recommend checking out classic combat mode, as it’s a little more traditional than the one you start with in-game.

 Dysmantle